Do you want to know more about basic SEO for accountants and bookkeepers in 2022 and beyond?

 The aim is to rank on the first page, and ideally, you want to be the first result.

-This is because, according to this study conducted by Advanced Web Ranking the first listing on Google’s organic search results gets over double the amount of traffic, compared to even just the second listing.
+This is because, according to Advanced Web Ranking, the first listing on Google’s organic search results gets over double the amount of traffic, compared to even just the second listing.